5-day itinerary for Cape Town

 Day 4: Nelson Mandela’s prison cell

-On Robin Island, you will be taken on a tour of the former prison, including an opportunity to step inside Mandela’s prison cell.
+On the island, you will be taken on a tour of the former prison, and can step inside Mandela’s prison cell.
 This trip is a must if you are keen to learn more of South Africa’s anti-Apartheid history.

 Day 5: Wine tours